CornellDataScience/DuQI/nn/results.md

 - **Hypothesis:** Better performance than Word2Vec due to size and breadth of language model training sources, resulting in more generalized embeddings rather than overfitting to training data.
 - **Concerns:**
     - Unknown token embedding was taken to be average of all GloVe embeddings.
 Should find a method of weighting the embeddings to have a more accurate unknown embedding.
     - Not using any techniques to reduce overfitting (dropout, regularization, etc).
-Paper mentioned data augmentation being the most effective method to reduce overfitting, mentioned L2 loss being very ineffective for various values of lambda.
-Dropout not mentioned.
+Paper mentioned data augmentation being the most effective method to reduce overfitting, included L2 regularization in loss function, dropout not mentioned.
 - Training
     - Accuracy: .9379
     - F1: .9502